 Whenever possible, make an effort to change out of sweaty clothing quickly.
 For exercise, choose clothing that is loose fitting and made from sweat wicking fabric.
 If you feel you sweat excessively, or have hyperhidrosis, consider seeing a dermatologist to learn about treatment options.

 Choose the right skin and hair care products.

 Personal care products can worsen, or even cause breakouts if they contain pore-blocking ingredients.

 Look for body washes and moisturizers that are labeled “non-comedogenic” (meaning they shouldn’t cause black and white heads).
 Avoid products based in oils, petrolatum, and wax.
 This includes shampoos and conditioners, which inevitably end up sliding off the hair and onto the back.

 Use a benzoyl peroxide wash daily.

 Benzoyl peroxide (BPO) is an over the counter medication that is bactericidal, meaning it kills acne causing bacteria.
 When used with antibiotics, it can help prevent antibiotic resistance.
 In addition, it helps turn over and remove the oil and dead skin cells within clogged pores.

-If your breakouts are cystic, scarring, started suddenly, or do not respond to the above, you should see a dermatologist.
+If your breakouts are cystic, scarring, started suddenly, or do not respond to the above, you should see a dermatologist, such as Spring Street Dermatology’s team of experts in New York, NY.
 Moderate to severe acne may require prescription medication.
 Also, there are types of folliculitis that mimic acne and require different treatment altogether.